tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## ExtendedKeyUpdate Message Subtypes Registry {#iana-eku-registry}

-IANA is requested to create a new registry "TLS ExtendedKeyUpdate Message Subtypes", within the existing "Transport Layer Security (TLS) Parameters" registry {{TLS-Ext-Registry}}.
+IANA is requested to create a new registry "TLS ExtendedKeyUpdate Message Subtypes", within the existing "Transport Layer Security (TLS) Parameters" registry group
+{{TLS-Param-Registry}}.
 This new registry reserves types used for Extended Key Update entries.
 The initial contents of this registry are as follows.